hanshoi/react-template/examples/testing/README.md

 # Testing
 Example of testing React.

+We are using mocha test suite for describing tests and karma test runner to execute them.

+We are also incorporating livereload to really fast reloading on browser (requires a chrome plugin).

 ## Install
 Install all required stuff for js and python by using make file.
 `make install`